-The objective of the Agent Orange Scientific Task Force (AOSTF) was "-to review the scientific literature related to potential human health effects associated with phenoxyacetic seid herbicides and/or their associated contaminants (chlorimated dioxina)..."
+The objective of the Agent Orange Scientific Task Force (AOSTF) was "-to review the scientific literature related to potential buman health effects associated with phenoxyacetic acid herbicides and/or their associated contaminanta (chlorinated dioxina)-."
 The review was specifically directed at assessing purported adverse health effects among Vietnam veterans which may be associated with exposure to Agent Orange.
-The literature review focused on epidemiologic studies of exposed humans and used as their measure of effect the " significant statistical association-" consistent with the standard of causality used by the Veterans Administration Advisory Committee.
+The literature review focused on epidemiologic studies of exposed humans and used as their measure of effect the ' significant statistical association-" to be consistent with the standard of causality used by the Veterans Administration Advisory Committee.
 The AOSTF emphasized the point that this may be an inappropriate standard because epidemiologic studies must have sufficient statistical power and sensitivity to detect the adverse effects of low levels of exposure.
 This requires large exposed populations followed for long periods of time.
-The AOSTP also made the point that, while they did not review the experimental animal literature, "-there is an overwhelming scientific consensus that carcinogenicity data derived from well-designed animal studies can be extrapolated with confidence (emphasia added) to predict human cancer risk."
+The AOSTF also made the point that, while they did not review the ex-perimental animal literature, "-there is an overwhelming scientific consensus that carcinogenicity data derived from well-designed animal studies can be extrapolated with confidence (emphasis added) to predict human cancer risk."